Ashish-11-06/Ashish-11-06/README.md

 👀 I’m interested in full-stack development, solving real-world problems, and working with innovative teams.

-🌱 I’m currently learning advanced Java development, NodeJs, typescript, and enhancing my skills in front-end technologies like React and Angular.
+🌱 I’m currently learning  NodeJs, typescript, and enhancing my skills in front-end technologies like React and Angular.

 💞️ I’m looking to collaborate on exciting projects that involve high-performing, scalable, and enterprise-grade applications.